top of page

 While using both the Picture Profiles + Color adjustments you'll be as close as you can get to Fuji:

-By using the same color grading techniques used in editing software like Lightroom, Capture one, Final Cut Premiere Pro or Davinci Resolve, custom color settings are a way of cutting down the editing process, by doing it straight in the camera.
+By applying the same color grading techniques used in editing software like Lightroom, Capture One, Final Cut Premiere Pro or Davinci Resolve, custom color settings are a way of cutting down the editing process, by doing it straight in the camera.
+It takes a bit more time on the spot, but cuts down hours spent in front of the monitor correcting and color grading.
+It's a new way of understanding color.

 You can see how different Sony’s standard colors with AWB are from Fujifilm’s Classic Chrome film simulation in these images.